 Prolonged Effects

 High doses of such substances can lead to severe side effects, including lack of coordination and unconsciousness.
-The prolonged symptoms of confusion and memory loss after GHB consumption are significantly influenced by its severe side effects.
+The prolonged symptoms of confusion and memory loss after consumption are significantly influenced by its severe side effects.
 Recognising these prolonged effects helps in understanding the lasting impact of drink spiking incidents.

 Detection Windows for Common Substances